 You know better than the rest of us what your Mother likes, needs, or wants.

 Find out what her hobbies are?
 And or where her favorite place is to shop is?
 Sometimes a gift card where she shops is best. :)

 Give her a hug and tell her you love her.
 That is priceless.
 And f you feel like you need to do more take her to a dinner and a movie.
-My mom love it when she doesn't have to cook and gets to see a movie that interests her.

 Another idea to give your mom for her birthday is make her a birthday cake and supper.
 Buy her some flowers.
 And give her coupons for doing jobs around the house for her like washing the fridge n stove around Christmas.
 I also remember writing a letter to my mom once on Mother's Day, about how she was so special, letting her know about the times I knew she sacrificed in many ways, and went through a lot when we were kids.
 I do a lot of little things for my Mom too, like printing of the Net topics she talks to me about, since she has no internet.
 The other day I printed out the TOU table, this is the Time Of Use Table for hydro costs through out the day, and on different months.
 I sometime take her dog for walks too.
 This are just a few ideas for you.